Miami Women's Club

 The Miami Women's Club is a historic site in Miami, Florida.
 It is located at 1737 North Bayshore Drive.
 On December 27, 1974, it was added to the U.S. National Register of Historic Places.

 The organization has faced problems in restoring its historic headquarters.
+Later in the 2010s and in 2023, plans turned to making it a themed restaurant owing to the historical ambiance.

 History

 The Miami Women's Club organizes and participates in a variety of civic and community service activities in the Miami area.
 It also played a lead role in establishing public libraries in Miami.